MFRWDesign/dotfiles/claude-code-docs/Prompt for Final Verification Against Of-6-A.md

   - All tool-specific features implemented at system level

   6. Documentation Cross-Reference
-  - Check that every system-wide feature mentioned in COMPLETE_CLAUDE_CODE_OFFICIAL_DOCS.md and/or COMPLETE_PROMPT_ENGINEERING_DOCS.md has a corresponding implementation
+  - Check that every system-wide feature mentioned in COMPLETE_CLAUDE_CODE_OFFICIAL_DOCS.md has a corresponding implementation
   - Verify no features are added that aren't documented in the official docs
   - Ensure file paths and directory structures match documentation (using ~/.claude/ as the base)
   - Validate that all code examples and patterns follow documented conventions

-  7. Prompt Engineering Integration
-  - Check if any patterns from COMPLETE_CLAUDE_CODE_OFFICIAL_DOCS or COMPLETE_PROMPT_ENGINEERING_DOCS.md should be incorporated into system-wide templates
-  - Verify slash command prompts follow best practices from prompt engineering docs
-  - Ensure system-wide CLAUDE.md content aligns with prompt engineering guidelines

   **Please provide a detailed analysis identifying:
   1. Any system-wide features from the official docs NOT implemented in the enhanced script